CACAO PLANT MEDICINE

 - ethically cultivated and harvested/farmed - fairly traded, with no slave labour (there's a terrible irony in the fact that child slavery is a particular issue in the global chocolate industry)

 - cultivated/harvested by and financially profiting indigenous peoples directly.
-Buying ceremonial cacao grown by indigenous communities in the Amazon, for example, is a way to support an ethical, sustainable industry, rather than the cocaine, oil or logging industries many are forced to work for in order to survive.
+For many years, I worked with ceremonial cacao grown by indigenous communities in the Amazon: buying their cacao is a way to support an ethical, sustainable industry, rather than the cocaine, oil or logging industries many are forced to work for in order to survive.

 ETHICAL CACAO WHICH SUPPORTS INDIGENOUS PEOPLES

-Curious to learn more about cacao & ceremonies?
+Curious to learn more about cacao & cacao ceremonies?